seananderson/metafolio/inst/ms/ms.md

 # Abstract

-Managing risk is fundamental to the conservation of an endangered species.
+Managing risk is fundamental to conserving endangered species.
 When an endangered species exists as a metapopulation, we typically manage risk at the subpopulation level.
 However, a portfolio approach might consider how conservation affects the "weight" of each population in a metapopulation "portfolio".
-Here we ask how such a portfolio approach can inform conservation priorities for metapopulations in a changing world.
-We develop a salmon metapopulation simulation in which population-specific productivity is driven by spatially-distributed thermal tolerance and patterns of short- and long-term environmental change.
+Here we ask how a portfolio approach can inform conservation priorities for metapopulations in a changing world.
+We develop a salmon metapopulation simulation where population-specific productivity is driven by spatially-distributed thermal tolerance and patterns of short- and long-term environmental change.
 We then implement spatial conservation strategies that control subpopulation carrying capacities and evaluate the salmon portfolios along risk-return axes.
 We show that conserving response diversity minimizes risk given environmental stochasticity and ensures persistence given long-term environmental change.
 Further, conserving more subpopulations minimizes risk regardless of response diversity distribution.
 These findings have important implications for how we prioritize metapopulation conservation and emphasize the importance of conserving the processes that promote response diversity.

 # Introduction

-Managing risk is fundamental to conserving endangered species [@burgman2005;
+Managing risk is fundamental to the conservation of an endangered species [@burgman2005; @iucn2009].
-@iucn2009].
 When an endangered species exists as a metapopulation, we can manage risk at two levels: at the population level or at the metapopulation level.
-Typically we treat sources of risk at the metapopulation level as exogenous and manage risk at the population level by manipulating hunting or fishing levels, implementing reserves, or improving connectivity [e.g.
+Typically we treat sources of risk at the metapopulation level as exogenous and manage risk at the population level by manipulating hunting or fishing levels, implementing reserves, or improving connectivity [e.g. @akcakaya2007].
-@akcakaya2007].

 The management of financial portfolios provides another way of considering risk [@figge2004; @koellner2006; @ando2012].
 Economists consider the risk and